Ethiopia

 Urban slum upgrading main project

-Habitat Ethiopia plans to continue supporting more households in Oromia and Amhara regional states through WASH infrastructure for target localities that have not been addressed yet through construction of reservoirs, water pipelines, and water points in Negele Arsi district in Oromia region and Shewarobit area in Amhara region.
-Additionally, hygiene and water management training is provided for community members and water committees to ensure sustainability.
-The project serves families and households that live in the rift valley and other rural areas where there is shortage of water.
+Habitat Ethiopia will support more households in Oromia and Amhara regional states through construction of WASH infrastructure for partner communities.
+Interventions include the construction of reservoirs, water pipelines, and water points in Negele Arsi area and Shewarobit area.
+Additionally, hygiene and water management training will be provided for community members and water committees to ensure sustainability.

 Resilience building in disaster affected communities (RBDC) project